OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/slack.md

 ## Generating Slack OAuth token

 * For generating Slack token for the OpsHub Application perform the following steps:
 * Login to your team domain by a dedicated integration user.
-(This integrated user will be a user that is dedicated for OpsHub Integration Manager).
+(This integrated user will be a user that is dedicated for <code class="expression">space.vars.SITENAME</code>).
 * Now go to: https://api.slack.com/apps/newlink from the same browser you have logged in with the admin user.
 Click 'Create New App' will show the dialog box as described in the image below.
 * Give any application name and then, select the team for which the integration will be made.
 Now, click 'Create App'.